taoensso/telemere/wiki/3-Config.md

 ## Truss

-> [Truss](https://www.taoensso.com/truss) is an assertions micro-library for Clojure/Script by the author of Telemere.
+> [Truss](https://www.taoensso.com/truss) is a micro toolkit for Clojure/Script errors by the author of Telemere.

 Telemere can easily incorporate Truss assertion failure information in its signals, just like any other (error) data.